 Dominguez’s work is a shining example of how the voices of the marginalized in society should not be ignored or hushed.
 Their message is often profound and raw.
 It does make one wonder what other voices are just as beautiful as Dominguez are out there, ignored and passed by on the street.
 Dominguez represents more than an artist with an opinion, he represents the ignored voices finally being able to scream to the world what they think.

-by Jon David Rochelle, Halsey Intern
+By Jon David Rochelle, Halsey Institute Intern